 Healthy Morning Glory Muffins

-If you like your muffins fully loaded, then these healthy morning glory muffins are the perfect healthy breakfast muffins for you.
-Combining dried fruits, nuts, and coconut flakes with oat or wheat bran, whole grain flour, maple syrup, and applesauce, these healthy breakfast muffins are made with wholesome ingredients, are low in sugar, and high in healthy fiber.
+Combining dried fruits, nuts, and coconut flakes with oat or wheat bran, whole grain flour, maple syrup, and applesauce, these Healthy Morning Glory Muffins are made with wholesome ingredients, are low in sugar, and high in healthy fiber.

 Banana Protein Muffins

-At 10g protein per muffin, these banana protein muffins make for a great way to start the day.
-With a combination of whey protein, almond flour, overripe bananas, and fresh strawberries that are bursting with flavor, these muffins are as tasty as they are nutritional (very!).
-Plus, you can even swap out the strawberries for other fruits based on what’s in season for a treat you can enjoy year-round as a breakfast, post-workout, or mid-afternoon snack!
+Plus, you can even swap out the strawberries for other fruits based on what’s in season for a treat you can enjoy year round as a breakfast, post-workout, or mid-afternoon snack!

-banana protein muffins with berries and chocolate chips
+Banana protein muffins with raspberries and chocolate chips.

 Healthy Muffins for Kids